PeterKitonga/illustratorlearning/Lesson 01 - Basic Objects I/readme.md

 ## About Lesson 01

 ### Brief
-In this lesson, I was introduced to basic shapes objects in illustrator.
+In this lesson, I was introduced to basic shape objects in illustrator.
 The various tools for drawing shapes include:
 - Rectangle Tool
 - Rounded Rectangle Tool
 - Ellipse Tool